charanshekar/droneSimulator/README.md

-# Flytbase Drone Simulator Assignment
+# Drone Map Simulator

-This is a Drone Simulator Project for Flytbase internship.
+This is a Drone Simulator Project for Internship.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.

 ## 3-Input Choices